 - These exercises are compound movements, allowing more than one muscle group to be trained.

 - In the Division I-A strength coaches survey, the power clean was listed as the most important exercise of choice.

 - The power clean, power pull and hang clean are very similar biomechanically, keeping lifting movements basic and constant.

 - These lifts allow you to train the energy systems more effectively because they can be performed short or long-term anaerobically on the energy continuum.

 - These lifts require less flexibility than the Olympic lifts.

 My reasoning for the use of these lifts is not because I do not believe in the Olympic lifts and their proven benefits.
-I do however believe in a “back to basics” approach.
-By keeping exercises simple but effective, the strength coach minimizes time which could be directed towards motivating and pushing their athletes to improving their physical abilities so they can perform better and with reduced risk for injury in their particular sport.
+However, I do believe in a “back to basics” approach.
+By keeping exercises simple but effective, the strength coach will be able to minimize time which could be directed towards motivating and pushing their athletes to improve their physical abilities so they can perform better and with reduced risk for injury in their particular sport.